Populist business tycoon inaugurated as Mongolia’s president

-ULAANBAATAR, Mongolia (AP) — A populist business tycoon and ex-judo star has been inaugurated as Mongolia’s new president, pledging greater benefits for the county’s 3 million people from their landlocked Asian nation’s vast mineral wealth.
+ULAANBAATAR, Mongolia (AP) — A populist business tycoon and ex-judo champion was inaugurated Monday as Mongolia’s new president, pledging to provide greater benefits for the county’s 3 million people from their vast mineral wealth despite a slump in commodity prices that has battered the landlocked Asian nation’s economy.

-Khaltmaa Battulga of the Democratic Party won a runoff Friday against his establishment opponent Miyegombo Enkhbold of the Mongolian People’s Party.
+Khaltmaa Battulga of the Democratic Party garnered 50.6 percent of the vote to win a runoff Friday against his establishment opponent, Miyegombo Enkhbold of the Mongolian People’s Party.
+Enkhbold, a horse salesman turned politician, continues to serve as speaker of parliament and took part in Monday’s ceremony.

-Battulga told The Associated Press on Saturday that he wanted a “win-win situation for everyone” when it came to foreign investment, which has slumped in recent years following weaker commodity prices and high-profile disputes between the government and large investors including mining giant Rio Tinto.
+“I will pay special attention to the fact that poverty and unemployment have developed to a serious extent,” Battulga said in his inaugural address.
+“Let me assure you that this will be a joint effort with the parliament and government.
+Joint forces always bring success.”

-Mongolia’s economy grew just 1 percent last year, down from 17.5 percent in 2011.
-It now has $23 billion in debt, more than double the size of its economy.
+Battulga told The Associated Press on Saturday that he wanted a “win-win situation for everyone” when it came to foreign investment, which has fallen off sharply in recent years following weaker commodity prices and high-profile disputes between the government and large investors such as mining giant Rio Tinto.

 Most Read Stories